daidensacha/Portfolio-Daiden-Sacha/README.md

 be an ongoing process as my skills impove.
 Better to start sooner than later.

 ### Planning
-The 5 planes of user experience was a good process in which pushed me to nut out various aspects of the process in a sequential order.
+The 5 planes of user experience was a good process, and it pushed me to nut out various aspects in a sequential order before jumping in to the markup.
+I found that beneficial.

 I identified 3 potential users of the site.
 1. Recruiters looking for someone to fill positions.